 Partner countries that have been relatively passive participants on the F-35 Joint Strike Fighter program--expecting subcontracts to automatically flow to them by virtue of their involvement--are apt to pay a huge penalty in terms of the financial returns they can expect from their original investments.
 Such a likelihood comes through loud and clear in a new Defense Dept. study examining the international acquisition strategy being used for JSF--a program that's as much an experiment in ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "JSF Partner Countries Finding Out They Can't Afford To Be Passive Participants".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "JSF Partner Countries Finding Out They Can't Afford To Be Passive Participants".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.